utat-ss/HERON-documentation/embedded/microcontrollers.md

 # Microcontrollers

 A microcontroller is a processing unit, like the brain of a circuit.

-## AVR/ATmega32M1
+## ATmega32M1 (AVR)

+![](../figures/avr.png)

 Our subsystem's components will be controlled by the ATmega32M1 microcontroller on the satellite, part of the AVR family of microcontrollers.
 It is programmed in the C language, and you will need to install the AVR software to compile and upload code to it (which we will help you to get set up).

-![](../figures/avr.png)

 ## Arduino

+![](../figures/arduino.jpg)

-Arduino is an open-source platform of microcontrollers, which we sometimes use to test components quickly.
+Arduino is an open-source platform of microcontrollers, which we occasionally use to test components and prototype software quickly.
 Since Arduino has more built-in code libraries, it is faster to write and upload code to test individual components than using the AVR microcontroller.
 Arduino is programmed using a slightly modified version of the C++ language.

-![](../figures/arduino.jpg)